-In pertinent part, Section 121-18 of the Town Zoning Law stipulates that the off-street parking requirements set forth in the Zoning Law do not apply in the Resort Development Overlay District.
-This recognizes the varying forms and circumstances of RDO District development, allowing for considerable discretion in determining the specific parking requirements for projects such as the Silo Ridge.
-In a similar vein, there are no specific industry standards, guidelines or recommendations regarding parking in a resort community with a mix of land uses integrated into a single plan of development, such as Silo Ridge.
+In pertinent part, Section 121-18 of the Town Zoning Law stipulates that the off-street parking requirements set forth in Section 121-38 of the Zoning Law do not apply in the RDO district.
+This recognizes the varying forms and circumstances of RDO district development, allowing for considerable discretion in determining the specific parking needs for projects such as the Silo Ridge.
+In a similar vein, there are no specific industry standards, guidelines or recommendations regarding parking in a master planned resort community with an integrated mix of land uses, such as Silo Ridge.